nasa/TrickHLA/sims/SpaceFOM/SIM_sine/README.md

 ./S_main_*.exe RUN_a_side_mpr/input.py --verbose on
 ```

-From a another console, in the SIM_sine directory:
+From another terminal, in the SIM_sine directory:

 ```
 ./S_main_*.exe RUN_p_side/input.py --verbose on